NCAR/ncar-python-tutorial/README.rst

 This tutorial covers the installation and setup of a Python environment on:

+- Cheyenne/DAV
-- Cheyenne/DAV and/or CGD platforms
+- CGD machines

 Throughout this tutorial, we will be using miniconda which provides prepackaged Python environments with automated installers, the package manager ``conda``.